35 Amazing Things to Do in the City of Kalamazoo

 Downtown Kalamazoo

-Families will enjoy FREE rides downtown on this old fashioned trolley, decked out for the Christmas season in the city of Kalamazoo.
+Visitors enjoy FREE rides downtown on this old-fashioned trolley, decked out for the Christmas season in the city of Kalamazoo.

 Holly Jolly Trolley Downtown Kalamazoo